Skip to content

 Run only the transformation step.

-This command executes the transformation stage independently and creates a versioned run directory with provenance metadata, similarly to the full pipeline.
+This command executes transformation independently and creates a versioned run directory with provenance metadata.

 Options

-• --tag TEXT — append a tag to the run ID.
+• --tag TEXT — append a tag to the generated run ID.

-• --runs-root PATH — root folder for versioned outputs (default: data/integration/runs).
+• --runs-root PATH — root folder for run outputs.
+Default: data/integration/runs.

 Examples